 Newell’s Shearwaters and Hawaiian Petrel translocations

 The Nihoku Ecosystem Restoration Project was created in 2012 in order to protect both rare coastal ecosystems as well as provide a predator-free nesting area for native ground-nesting birds in Hawaii.
 Nihoku is an area between Crater Hill and Mokolea Point at Kilauea Point National Wildlife Refuge on the North Shore of Kaua`i.
 The project is a result of a large partnership between multiple government and non-profit groups who have come together to help preserve the native species of Hawaii; Pacific Rim Conservation serves as the overall project coordinator for this effort.
 The focus is on creating safe nesting habitat for Newell’s Shearwaters (‘A‘o) and Hawaiian Petrels (‘Ua‘u ), Hawai`i’s only two endemic seabirds.
 This project constructed a predator proof fence on the crater hill section of the refuge in 2014 to serve as a translocation site for Newell’s Shearwaters and Hawaiian Petrels.
 In 2015, Hawaiian Petrel translocations began, and Newell’s Shearwater translocations started a year later in 2016.
-To date, 29 Hawaiian Petrels, and eight Newell’s Shearwaters were moved via helicopter into the fenced area and were successfully reared until fledging.
+To date, 49 Hawaiian Petrels, and 26 Newell’s Shearwaters have been moved via helicopter into the fenced area and were successfully reared until fledging and 75 have successfully fledged.
 The chicks are cared for daily by our staff where they are fed a daily puree of squid, fish and salmon oil.
 Their growth is carefully monitored and the chicks that have fledged from this program have fledged in better body condition than their wild counterparts; we expect the first Hawaiian Petrel chicks to start returning to the site as pre-breeding adults in 2018.
 For more information, download the Nihoku Brochure or visit www.nihoku.org.

 Left: Wild Black-footed Albatross and decoys at Kaena Point.
 Right: Wild adult Laysan Albatrosses with decoys and sound system at James Campbell National Wildlife Refuge.